 In our breeding program, it is of great importance to us to learn about the dogs, that will be used on our

-quite a long back and not so big an arch as I would like, and she doesn't have a lot of bone.
-So the male that we have to find for her must have a lot of/ heavy bones, a short and well arched back.
+example: Anni (our first english bulldog) had quite a long back and not so big an arch as I would like, and she didn't have a lot of bone.
+So the male that we had to find for her must have a lot of/ heavy bones, a short and well arched back.

-It is important to us, that they have a resonable health status, and a great temperament.
+It is important to us, that they have a very good health status, and a great temperament.

 Hmmm...
 I guess it's a matter of oppinion (there might be as many oppinions as there are breeders).
 Well, I can only tell you how I personly see it:

-curious about me)...
+they playfull, curious about me)...
 A lot of factors are present.
-I don't expect the puppies to be shiny and newly combed and bathed, but I certainly don't expect a dirty puppy that looks teenie tiny with a huge belly, and that is passive and not curious - then something
+I don't expect the puppies to be shiny and newly combed and bathed, but I certainly don't expect a dirty puppy that looks teenie tiny with a huge belly, and that is passive and not curious -